d99kris/nmail/README.md

 Use the setup wizard to set up nmail for the account.
 Example:

     $ nmail -s gmail-oauth2
-    Cache Encryption Password (optional):
-    Save password (y/n): y

-Cache encryption password is optional, if not specified all local cache encryption will be disabled.

 Note: Refer to [Gmail Prerequisites](#gmail-prerequisites) for enabling IMAP access and obtaining OAuth 2.0 access.